 Bali Safari and Marine Park is a unique opportunity to engage with local wildlife and animals from around the world.
 In association with PKSBI (Indonesian Zoological Parks Association) and CBSG (Conservations Breeding Specialist Group), the Bali Safari and Marine Park work with local organisations and volunteers to help ensure the longevity and survival of local species from Sumatran Elephants and Tigers to Komodo Dragons.
 Bali Safari and Marine Park is a great place for families looking to keep their kids stoked between surf sessions and travellers looking to keep Instagram followers drooling.

-Bali Rides – While Bali is obviously known for its incredible surfing, the mountain biking is not half bad and makes for a number one option with the exception of surfing.
-Downhill through the real countryside, local villages, temples and rice paddies make for an amazing backdrop for your mountain bike ride.
-Bali Rides receives great reviews from all travellers looking for an intimate experience with the authentic Balinese landscape.
+Bali Countryside Cycling Tour – While Bali is obviously known for its incredible surfing, the mountain biking is not half bad and makes for a number one option with the exception of surfing.
+Downhill through the real countryside, local villages, temples, and rice paddies make for an amazing backdrop for your mountain bike ride.
+Bali Countryside Cycling Tour receives great reviews from all travelers looking for an intimate experience with the authentic Balinese landscape.

 Keramas is located a little ways North of the Bukit Peninsula on the Eastern side of Bali.
 The closest airport is located in Denpasar.